mnorell/linux_config/custom_keyboard_layout.md

 # My custom keyboard layouts

-- us-keyboard layout with swe-keys added (åäö) added to the regular places.
-- us-keyboard layout with number row accessible by pressing shift, and symbols active by default (for programming).

 ## US / SE
-us-keyboard layout with swe-keys added (åäö) added to the regular places.
+US-keyboard layout with swe-keys added (åäö) added to the regular places.

 _On Ubuntu 19.10 (and later?) there ia now a us-variant added by default.
 That uses right alt for åäö.
 I want it as default, with original keys accessible by pressing right-alt._